-INSTRUCTIONS: Each student intern is expected to submit a weekly work schedule to the Departmental Internship Supervisor via LiveText no later than 8:00 AM Monday of each internship week.
-This work schedule should indicated the hours scheduled to work during the week, the total number of hours to be completed toward the internship for the week, and the total number of hours completed for the internship as of the date the schedule is submitted.
-Indicate hours worked by placing an "X" in the appropriate block by the time and day of the week.
+INSTRUCTIONS: Each student intern is expected to submit a weekly work schedule to the Departmental Internship Supervisor via Tk20 no later than Monday of each internship week.
+This work schedule should indicate the hours completed during the reported week.
+Indicate hours to be worked by placing an "X" in the appropriate block by the time and day of the week.